david-legend/python-algorithms/README.md

   * `M` [Sunset View](src/interview_questions/stacks/medium/sunset-views) - Given an array of buildings and a direction that all of the buildings face, return an array of the indices of the buildings that can see the sunset.

+  * `M` [Sort Stack](src/interview_questions/stacks/medium/sort-stack) - Write a function that takes in an array of integers representing a stack, recursively sorts the stack in place  and returns it

 ### Interview Questions By Company

 Here is a list of popular interview questions given asked by Big Companies